kieranpotts/rootfiles/docs/en/workflow.md

 6. ## Synchronize

-   Long-lived development branches should be kept synchronized with the project mainline, so that you are always working with the latest iteration of the source code.
-If it has been a while since you cloned and checked out the project, use the following commands to fetch the latest changes introduced to the mainline ``test`` branch in the upstream repository.
+   Long-lived development branches should be kept synchronized with the project mainline, so that you're always working with the latest iteration of the source code.

+   Use the following commands to fetch the latest changes introduced to the project mainline.

    ```
    git checkout test
    git pull upstream test
    ```

-   Return to your development branch and rebase it on the ``test`` branch.
-This means that your recent changes will be replayed over the top of any changes that you've just pulled in from the remote upstream repository.
+   Now return to your development branch and rebase it on the ``test`` branch.
+This will replay your changes after the everyone else's changes that you just pulled down.
+In effect, your changes stay at the tip of your development branch.

    ```
    git checkout dev/[issue]-[description]
    git rebase test
    ```

-   This is a shortcut to rebase your local development branch over new commits pulled directly from the upstream repository:
+   This is a shortcut to pull and rebase from the upstream repository directly:

    ```
    git pull --rebase upstream test
    ```

-   Remember, if you are introducing changes to a legacy release, be sure to rebase off the correct versioned ``test`` branch.
+   Remember, if you're introducing changes to a legacy release, be sure to rebase off the appropriate versioned ``test`` branch.

    ```
    git pull --rebase upstream test/v1